 CLV reflects the total revenue you expect to earn from a customer throughout their relationship with your company.

-Calculation: CLV = (annual revenue per customer x customer lifetime in years) - customer acquisition cost
+How to Calculate CLV: = (annual revenue per customer x customer lifetime in years) - customer acquisition cost

 Customer Effort Score (CES)